Humaidu/material/Introduction-to-Linux:-Labs.md

 * Enter `wc -l < files`.
 What does the number mean?
 * `tee` is very useful.
 Before passing its input through to its output, it also writes the input to a file.

+## Variables
+You can save information in the shell using environment variables.
+Type the following:

+    message="hello, my name is sam"
+    echo $message

+Make sure to leave no spaces around the `=`, and remember the `$` before "message" - this is the name of the variable.
+They can be used by processes that you write, and contain useful information that the shell uses.
+We'll see more variables when we come to use Heroku next week.

+## Success and Failure
+As well as having an input and an output, each process returns either zero or a non-zero number, notifying the shell that it either succeeded (0) or it failed (1-255).
+The different numbers can be used as error codes - for example 1 might mean that a file could not be read, etc.

+The special variable `$?` contains the status code of the _last_ command that ran.
+How can you read the value of `$?`?

+The simple commands `true` and `false` set status codes of `0` and `1` respectively.
+Run them and then print out the value of `$?`.

 ## Building pipelines
 Linux commands are based on the philosophy of doing one job, and combining simple tasks into complex operations using `|`, `<`, and `>`.